brendanbignell/CUDA_MonteCarloOptionPricer/README.md

  E.g. Using a grid of heuristic driven search of the XGBoost model hyperparameters to improve accuracy.

  ### 3.4.
 Alternate Models
- More advanced ML models could be evaluated.
-E.g. Neural Networks
+ More advanced ML models and ensembles could be evaluated.

  ### 3.5.
 Code refinement and optimization
  The code was quickly hacked together as a proof of concept and pretty much all of it could be improved.
 E.g. The CUDA code could be optimized to run faster, the Python code could be refactored to be more readable and efficient.

+ ### 3.6.
+Sources of errors
+ BarrierType, ExerciseType, OptionType are encoded as integers.
+This could be a source of errors.
+A better approach would be to use a one-hot encoding, however the XGBoost model seems to handle this well.
+One-hot encoding is used in the PyTorch models.